 - Liquids: I’ve successfully subbed apple cider and other beverages for some of the water, producing a moist interior with a slight sweetness.
 Play around with hard cider, beer, even orange juice — the sky's the limit!
 I recommend subbing 20% - 50% of the water.

-- Toppings: Thinly sliced red onion, olives, garlic, woody herbs like rosemary, grapes, chilies, cheese, and za’atar spice all make great toppings.
+- Toppings: Thinly sliced red onion, olives, garlic confit, rosemary, grapes, chilies, or cheese all make great toppings.
 Tomatoes are delicious as well, though raw tomatoes can make the crust a bit soggy, so pre-cook them first to remove some moisture.
-Note: Some ingredients (like garlic) can burn at a high baking temperature, depending on what you use.
-I find that a pre-cooked soft, garlic confit or roasted garlic is ideal.

-- Pan Shape/Size: I typically bake this focaccia in a non-stick aluminized steel 9x13 pan for a thicker, fluffier bread.
-You can also bake it in an 18x12 pan for a thinner, sandwich-style one (but scale the recipe 20% if so).
-I’ve also used cake pans and cast iron pans.
-Keep in mind, baking times may vary if you use a different type of pan!
+- Pan Shape/Size: I recommend baking this in a non-stick aluminized steel 9x13 pan for a thicker, fluffier bread.
+You can use an 18x12 pan for a thinner sandwich bread (but scale the recipe up 20% if so).
+Baking times will vary if you use a different type of pan!

 Yes, it’s expected that the dough will still rise in the fridge!
 The fermentation will be slower than at room temperature, but you should still see visible bubbling and rising.

-I love eating this focaccia alongside my white bean soup, mushroom bourguignon, or this skillet chili.
+I love eating this focaccia alongside a tender & juicy steak, brothy beans, mushroom bourguignon, jalapeno artichoke dip, or this whipped ricotta!

 For even more cozy recipes, be sure to subscribe to my newsletter.